7 Best Stock Market Research Websites & Subscription Services

 Understanding the Categories

-Before diving into individual services, it helps to understand the three types of stock research platforms:
+Before the individual write-ups, it helps to understand the three types of stock research platforms:

 Analyst-Led Research (Stock Advisor, Zacks): Human experts analyze companies and make specific buy/sell recommendations.
 You’re paying for their judgment and conviction.
-The value is in the picks themselves and the thesis behind them.
+Use these after you have a valuation framework — not instead of one.

 Most investors benefit from a combination: a DIY tool for your own research, plus a stock-picking service for ideas you might not find yourself.